WELCOME TO ADELAIDE OVEN REPAIRS

 PETS

 The number one response from customers when asked if they can put any pets away is: Oh he/she doesn't bite!!!!
 Our response inevitably starts the visit off on the wrong foot.
 First and foremost; getting bitten is almost never the worry!
-Dog owners who know their dog bites almost always have them locked away.
+Dog owners who know their dog bites, almost always have them locked away.
 If you've been doing appliance repairs long enough, your stories and experiences of pet disasters will be many and varied.
-In reality, customers are more often harmed than the attending technician; either by attempting to save them or by trying to put the animal away.
+In reality, customers are just as likely to be harmed as the attending tech; either by attempting to save us or by trying to put the animal away.

 Story Time